 Video: OMC XVI

-Loot: Some paper things and a banner that hung in the manufacturing area.
+Loot: Some paper things and an OMC banner that was hanging in the manufacturing area.

 Long-vacant toy store on the outskirts of Lakehurst Mall; far as I know it was never re-occupied after the chain folded.
 It was briefly used for Shaw Company offices during the development of Fountain Square, and in 2004 used as a movie set for filming of 5-25-77.